Lee County Emergency Dispatch Center: Fire & Emergency Medical

 - Dispatchers determine where the emergency is located within Lee County.

 - Concurrently and if necessary, the EMS and Fire dispatchers determine the closest available units.
 The type of emergency determines what type and the quantity of fire/EMS units that are dispatched.
 All fire/EMS apparatus in Lee County are equipped with Automatic Vehicle Locators (AVL).
 This allows the dispatchers to visually see each unit on a map of Lee County.

-- Once it is decided which unit(s) will be responding to the emergency, the dispatcher will call them on the radio if the unit is already out driving, or set off special alert tones in the fire house to let the crews know that they have an emergency to respond to.
+- Once it is decided which unit(s) will respond to the emergency, the dispatcher will call them on the radio or set off special alert tones in the station to let the crews know that there is a request for service.

 - The firefighter and paramedics then respond to the address or location of the emergency.